 Sitosterolemia was first reported in 1974 when two sisters with extensive tendon xanthomas were found to have normal plasma cholesterol levels and elevated levels of plant sterols (10).
-Approximately 100 cases have since been reported but the condition is thought to be substantially underdiagnosed (11).
+Several hundred cases have since been reported but the condition is thought to be substantially underdiagnosed (11).
 The disorder has been found in a wide range of diverse populations, including the Old-Order Amish, Chinese, Finnish, Japanese, Norwegian, Indian and Caucasian South Africans, as well as others.
-The condition is transmitted as an autosomal recessive trait, and may occur in either gender.(12, 13)
+The condition is transmitted as an autosomal recessive trait (12, 13)